samidakhani/xsltProcessor/README.md

 # Motivation
    A need to transform an xml into other formats and to exclude the embedding of xsl style-sheet into the xml file.
-   Also, some browsers may not support xsl transformation.Hence, this project was undertaken.
+   Also, some browsers may not support xsl transformation.

 # Installation
    * Download the project